univention/ucsschool-id-connector/src/README.rst

 On the target systems
 ^^^^^^^^^^^^^^^^^^^^^

 A HTTP-API is required for the *UCS\@school ID Connector* app to be able to create/modify/delete users on the target systems.
-Currently only the BB-API is supported.
+Currently only the Kelvin API is supported.
 Instructions for installation and configuration can be found in a later section.

 Update